 Crown Street Library

-We have gathered together information on this web page about the Crown Street building to help in providing some clarity about matters relating to the history of the land and ownership and also what that means for any future decisions about the Crown Street.
+We have gathered together information on this web page about the Crown Street building to help provide some clarity about matters relating to the history of the land and ownership and also what that means for any future decisions about the Crown Street building.

 Crown Street library opened in 1885 following a bequest of £10,000 which had been left in the will [pdf document] of a local benefactor, Edward Pease who died in 1880.

 The Council understands that the Executors of Edward Pease’s Estate were his brothers, Sir Joseph Whitwell Pease and Arthur Pease.
 Building work on the original library building commenced in 1884 and was completed in 1885.

 On 23 October 1885 it is understood that the original land and building of the library was transferred to the ‘Corporation of Darlington’ by way of a deed of gift by the two executors of the Estate.
 (The Corporation of Darlington is Darlington Borough Council’s statutory predecessor.)

 The land and buildings which today form the Crown Street Library was transferred in three parts to the Corporation of Darlington.
 Tranche 1 in 1885, tranche 2 in August 1900, and tranche 3 in July 1930 .

 The Land Registry title document [pdf document] shows that the Council holds the freehold of the land.
 It also states that as the deeds and documents of the title were lost, the land is subject to any restrictive covenants that may have existed before 9th September 2010 and are capable of being enforced.